 If you have a preference for one over the other then you can of course focus on that preference.
 Otherwise, keep track of your results and feel free to bet on both types if you are faring equally well with them.

-Not every tennis game will result as the form or the odds suggest, and even very short priced favourites can suffer a shock loss, so your betting should be suitably cautious.
+Not every tennis game will result as the form or the odds suggest, and even very short-priced favorites can suffer a shock loss, so your betting should be suitably cautious.

 Start small, and only increase your stakes as your ability to predict outcomes improves.
 Even then, you should only bet a percentage of your available bankroll – no more than 10% per game – so that a loss or two doesn’t completely wipe you out.